Seeing the big picture

 Communities of Health I am so inspired by those who work, help and support the health of our communities whether that be through medical research, not-for-profit organisations, our on-ground practitioners or those who gather to make a difference.
 I try to volunteer my creative services where I can to support these amazing communities of health, as … Continue reading Community & Health

 “Picturing ideas” for Education I’m very fortunate to be able to work with the Education sector to help schools, universities and education providers ‘Picture their ideas‘ through visual storytelling.
 Below are some examples of how I have drawn out the ideas of our educators, researchers and students.
 I just love my job!!
-Bullying & Cyber-bullying – … Continue reading Schools and Universities
+Ministerial Student Advisory Council … Continue reading Schools and Universities

 Government projects, people and priorities International Education & Training Summit It was great drawing out the discussions of the Study Queensland Pop-Up at the International Education and Training Summit held in Cairns.
 To celebrate the outcomes of the Study Queensland Positioning Framework for the Department of Trade and Investment Queensland Minister Kate Jones announced the … Continue reading Government groups